idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/cpp/02_scope.md

 - When a variable goes out of scope, its destructor is called

-Dynamically-allocated (via new) memory *is not* automatically freed at the end of scope
+Manually dynamically-allocated (via `new`) memory *is not* automatically freed at the end of scope, but smart-pointers and containers will free dynamically-allocated memory in their destructors.

 !---